carolineap/zssn/README.md

    }
   }
   ```
-  - Respose
+  - Responses:
-    - 200 ok when update has success
+    - 204 no content when update has success
-    ```
-     {
-       "survivor": {
-          "survivor_id": 17,
-          "latitude": "10",
-          "longitude": "340"
-      }
-     }
-     ```

     - 403 forbidden when survivor is infected
     ```
     "message": "infected survivor can not update location"
     ```
    - 400 bad_request when 'location' key is missing
    - 422 unprocessable_entity when latitude or longitude is missing or have wrong format

 ## FLAG INFECTED